PrajeetGuha/PrajeetGuha/README.md

-# 👋 Hey hey, cyber folks!
+# 👋 Hey, cyber folks!

 I'm **Prajeet Guha** — your friendly neighborhood **Blue Teamer** who loves rolling up sleeves, diving into logs, and keeping the bad guys on their toes! 😄🛡️